 MYTH: Never Eat Before a Workout

-The Truth: A big fitness myth that working out on an empty stomach will help you burn more fat.
+The Truth: A big fitness myth is that working out on an empty stomach will help you burn more fat.
 But this has been proven totally untrue.
 You should always eat something before exercising so your body has enough fuel to power through your workout.

 The reason given behind this widely accepted myth is that forgoing food before exercise will force your body to burn more fat during your workout.
 This could not be further from the truth.
 As a matter of fact starving yourself before exercising can actually be detrimental to your body.

-The Benefits Of Eating Pre Workout Foods
+The Benefits Of Eating Pre-Workout Foods

 Your body needs a certain amount of energy (sugars) for fuel when training.
 When the blood sugar is not there, your body will convert your own muscle tissue into energy and you will start to lose the precious muscles you have taken some time to build.